kiishi-19/Senior-Capstone/README.md

-import tkinter as tk  # Tkinter is used for creating the graphical user interface (GUI) from tkinter import ttk  # ttk provides themed widgets for a more modern look in Tkinter import psutil  # psutil library is used to retrieve system metrics import threading  # threading allows the monitoring process to run in the background import time  # time is used to control the update frequency of the metrics
+import tkinter as tk  # Tkinter is used for creating the graphical user interface (GUI) from tkinter import ttk  # ttk provides a couple of themed widgets for a more modern look in Tkinter import psutil  # psutil library is used to retrieve system metrics import threading  # threading allows the monitoring process to run in the background import time  # time is used to control the update frequency of the metrics